shumway/phonephysics/README.md

 With some basic insights of where we are and how we got here, we can better plan our careers and envision the world we give to our children.

-The inital idea for this class came from [Prof. Ian Galbraith](Ian), when he and I were hiking on the Isle of Skye.
+The inital idea for this class came from [Prof. Ian Galbraith](Galbraith), when he and I were hiking on the Isle of Skye.
-As we sat down for a snack break and some water, Ian pointed to his digital camera and said “you could teach an entire undergraduate physics major explainng this device.”
+As we sat down for a snack break and some water, Ian picked up his camera and said “you could teach much of an undergraduate physics program just explaining this device.”
-Optics, semiconductor physics, batter technology, electronics, and materials science all underlie the small device.
+Optics, semiconductor physics, battery technology, electronics, and materials science all underlie the operation of a small digital camera.

-A couple years later, the Barret Honors College at Arizona State University had a call for new course ideas.
+A couple years later the Barret Honors College at Arizona State University had a call for new course ideas.
-I had thought about Ian's insight, and how it applied even stronger to smart phones, which added a stronger computing and wireless networking layer to digitcal cameras.
+I had thought about Ian's insight, and how it applied even stronger to smart phones, which added general computing, touchscreens, and wireless networking to digital cameras features.
-I was also intrigued by the relation of two excellent books I had read:
+I was also intrigued by the the interplay of ideas between two excellent books I had read:
 _[Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age](Lightning)_ by Michael Hiltzik and _[Steve Jobs](Jobs)_ by Walter Isaacson.
 To me, the human story behind innovation and the complex reasons for commercial success or failure is just as facinating as the magic of science and technology.